manoa-bites/manoa-bites.github.io/index.md

 [![manoabites-application-template](https://github.com/manoa-bites/manoa-bites/actions/workflows/ci.yml/badge.svg?label=ci-manoabites)](https://github.com/manoa-bites/manoa-bites/actions/workflows/ci.yml)

 Manoa Bites uses GitHub Actions for continuous integration, ensuring code quality and passing tests on every commit.
 You can see the results of all recent "workflows" at <a href="https://github.com/manoa-bites/manoa-bites/actions">https://github.com/manoa-bites/manoa-bites/actions</a>.

+## Example Enhancements

+Enhancements that could further improve Manoa Bites include:

+* Adding notifications for when favorite items are available.
+* Allowing users to filter menus by dietary preferences (e.g., vegan, gluten-free).
+* Enabling a feedback system for users to rate menu items.
+* Having a search bar in the google map on the Maps tab.

 <!--